 Germans hate insult jokes, and they don’t really get the purpose of sarcasm either.
 But the main reason why Germany is officially the world’s least funny country (says The Telegraph) is that Germans don’t know how to laugh at themselves.
 They take themselves extremely seriously and take jokes too much to heart.

-So don’t you ever, EVER, point out that there’s something funny or foolish about them unless you want them to dislike you.
+So don’t you ever, EVER, point out that there’s something funny or foolish about them unless you want Germans to dislike you!

 2. Germans are very organized and super responsible

-Germans loooooove making lines in the supermarket and they never cross the road at the red light.
+Germans loooooove making lines in the supermarket and they never cross the road at a red light.
 But it stops there.

 You’d be surprised at how disorganized Germans can actually be!

-Sometimes their lack of self-discipline reaches shocking peaks, e.g. the phone company forgets to cancel a service after you’ve already cancelled the contract and still wants to keep charging you, or your university professor loses your bachelor thesis, or a debt collector person suddenly wants you to pay bills that aren’t yours, or you get an official warning for downloading a movie you never even heard of…
+Sometimes their lack of organization reaches shocking peaks, e.g. the phone company forgets to cancel a service after you’ve already cancelled the contract and still wants to keep charging you; or your university professor loses your bachelor thesis; or a debt collector person suddenly wants you to pay bills that aren’t yours; or you get an official warning for downloading a movie you never even heard of…

 I didn’t just randomly come up with these examples.
 They all happened to me during my two years of living in Germany, the place of the world’s most organized chaos.
 So, to sum up my own experience, I really wouldn’t say that Germans are super organized.
 In fact, it’s quite the opposite and is one of the most untrue German stereotypes ever!

 3. Germans love cars more than anything